 If you’ve ever imagined yourself as a health care provider, now is a great time to consider entering the profession.
 You don’t need a doctorate to work in this burgeoning industry (health care jobs should increase by 16% between 2020 and 2030, according to the Bureau of Labor Statistics).
 In fact, you don’t even need one to see, diagnose and medicate patients.

 That comes as a surprise to some, but in fact one of the fastest-growing professions in health care is a patient-facing role: physician assistant (PA).
 BLS data indicate that the U.S. should add more than 40,000 PAs between 2020 and 2030, representing an impressive 31% growth rate over that period (by comparison, the entire job market should grow at a rate of just under 8%).

 Becoming a PA is a prudent career choice for those who would like to treat patients but lack the time or inclination for the medical school grind.
 You can become a PA with a master’s degree, meaning you can transition from bachelor’s degree-level health care aspirant to PA in about two years—a lot less time than it takes to become a physician.

 You’ll need more than an interest in and aptitude for medicine to excel in this profession, however.
-Successful PAs typically share many qualities that suit them to this demanding role.
+PAs who excel often embody qualities of a good PA, enhancing their suitability for this challenging role.
 Before you invest time and money in a career change, you should learn as much as you can about what being a PA entails.
 The more you know about the education, skills and characteristics necessary to be a capable physician assistant, the more confident you’ll be when it comes time to enroll in a master’s-level PA program like University of Pittsburgh’s MS in Physician Assistant Studies.

 The title physician assistant makes it sound like PAs aren’t fully-fledged health care specialists, but nothing could be further from the truth.
 PAs are licensed patient care providers who can legally: